openreplay/openreplay/tracker/tracker-zustand/README.md

-# OpenReplay Tracker Vuex plugin
+# OpenReplay Tracker Zustand plugin
 A Zustand plugin for OpenReplay Tracker.
 This plugin allows you to see the application state during session replay.

 ## Installation